ganrad/aks-aspnet-sqldb-rest/README.md

 Congrats!
 You have just built an *ASP.NET Core Web API* and deployed it as a containerized microservice on *Azure Kubernetes Service*!!

-In the next section, we will define a **Release Pipeline** in Azure DevOps to perform automated application deployments to AKS.
+In the next section, we will define a **Release Pipeline** in Azure DevOps to automate containerized application deployments on AKS.

-### E] Create a simple *Release Pipeline* in Azure DevOps
+### H] Define and execute Claims API Release pipeline in Azure DevOps
 **Approx. time to complete this section: 1 Hour**

 1. Using a web browser, login to your VSTS account (if you haven't already) and select your project which you created in Section [C].
 Click on *Build and Release* menu on the top panel and select *Releases*.
 Next, click on *+ New pipeline*.